 - The flexibility of distribution in terms of possible adjustments due to changes in the quantity, location, or delivery time.

 - The quality of distribution concerns the condition of delivered goods and if the specified quantity was delivered.

 While many manufacturers may have their own account transportation, increasingly, the complex needs of the supply chain are being contracted out to third parties.
 Depending on the strategy and costs, corporations can outsource their transport and supply chain operations.
 Third-party logistics providers have emerged from traditional intermediaries such as the forwarders, or established transport providers such as FEDEX or Maersk.
-Both groups have been at the forefront of the intermodal revolution that is now assuming more complex organizational forms and core competencies.
-In offering door to door services, the customer is no longer aware or necessarily concerned with how the shipment gets to its destination, namely the modes used, and the routing selected.
+Both groups have been at the forefront of the intermodal revolution that is assuming more complex organizational forms and core competencies.
+In offering door-to-door services, the customer is no longer aware or necessarily concerned with how the shipment gets to its destination, namely the modes used, and the routing selected.
 The preoccupation is with cost, reliability, and level of service.
-This produces a paradox where for the customer of intermodal services, geographic space becomes meaningless; but for the intermodal providers routing, costs and service frequencies have significant geographical constraints.
+This produces a paradox where for the customer of intermodal services, geographic space becomes meaningless, but for the intermodal providers, routing, costs, and service frequencies have significant geographical constraints.
 The effectiveness of intermodal transport systems is thus masking the importance of transportation to its users.